mattihicks/mattihicks/price-quote-finland.md

 <p><span style="font-family:GT-Walsheim-Regular-Italic">Did you fill out a price quote before or after you looked browsed a destination page?</span></p>
 <p>We received more than one hundred responses and I shared them with my project team.
 Sidenote: as we received over 25% response rate, I wish I'd made the survey longer (taking perhaps 8 minutes instead of 3) and asked more questions, although this may have led to a decrease in response rate.</p>

-<p>Although I cannot discuss the actual findings for confidentiality reasons, we discovered an interested theme in about half of the responses about why people filled out a price quotation form.</p>
+<p>Although I cannot discuss the actual findings for confidentiality reasons, we discovered an interested theme in about half of the responses about why people filled out a price quote form.</p>
 <p>I needed to probe deeper into this insight.</p>
       </div>
     </div>